Merlin013/Small_Python_Projects81/README.md

 ### Project 5: Bouncing DVD Logo
  This program simulates this colorful DVD logo by making it change direction each time it hits an edge.

+### Project 6: Caesar cipher
+ The Caesar cipher is a shift cipher that uses addition and subtraction to encrypt and decrypt letters.